Lower your risks for the top health threats to women

 5. Gynecological and pregnancy issues

-Common gynecologic problems include heavy periods, abnormal bleeding, menstrual irregularities, urinary tract infections, pelvic pain, endometriosis and fibroids for which we recommend this fibroid doctor.
+Common gynecologic problems include heavy periods, abnormal bleeding, menstrual irregularities, urinary tract infections, pelvic pain, fibroids and endometriosis.

 Irregular cycles or painful monthly cramps can be common issues.
 Intervention methods relieve symptoms.